rackerlabs/support-how-to/content/cloud-servers/connecting-to-linux-from-windows-by-using-putty.md

 -   Ensure that the connection type is set to **SSH**.
 -   (*Optional*) In the **Saved Sessions** field, assign a name for this connection.
 Assigning a name saves time the next time that you use Putty.
-You can assign a different name for each of your Cloud Servers.
+You can assign a different name for each of your cloud servers.

 2. Click **Open**.